davbol/agenticAIshenanigans/pages/article.md

 #### Agent-to-Agent Server:

-This simple server routes A2A requests (see 1) to the agent.
+This simple server routes A2A requests [2] to the agent.
 The consumer agent sends a message intended for the `ProductAPIAgent`, and the server ensures it gets there.

 ```python
 from product_api_agent import ProductAPIAgent